padvish/iloscanner/README.md

 If it is in fact an infection, you'll be provided help for fixing the issue, but there are other concerns you'll have to find out.
 (How and why you'd got infected)

 # How can I prevent being infected?

+**Is patching the iLO enough?!
+Should I take backups?!**

+Please read [iLOBleed Quick FAQ] to find out.
+Below comes an excerpt:

 - First of all, please take the time to investigate whether your servers are currently infected or not.
 It is the first thing you should do.
 - On G10 servers, you should turn on the "Permanently Disallow Downgrades" policy.
 This option is available inside iLO’s configuration.
 You should consult the server’s documents.